mtijanic/nwnee-shader-tutorials/tut/what-is-a-shader.md

 This might be best shown in this example:
 ![alt text](https://i.stack.imgur.com/VQLYb.jpg "GLSL Example Triangle")

-The VS specify a color as output: Blue for top, red for left, green for right.
+The VS specify a color as output: Blue for top, red for left, green for right:

+    // gl_VertexID is a predefined input into all VS programs
+    // GetVertexColor() is a function we defined somewhere, don't worry about it for now vColorOut = GetVertexColor(gl_VertexID);

 The FS just does:

     gl_FragColor = vColorOut;